Bones found in Greene County identified as belonging to missing Ohio mother Cheryl Coker who vanished 18 months ago

 The Ohio mother of two was last seen on October 2, 2018.
 Cheryl’s case was featured in Dateline’s ‘Missing in America’ digital series shortly after she vanished.
 Four months later, Cheryl’s case was classified as a homicide, and her husband of 19 years, William “Bill” Coker was identified by Riverside, Ohio police as “the one and only suspect.”
 But so far, there has been no arrest.

-A few days after Cheryl’s birthday, the Greene County Sheriff’s Office announced on April 27, 2020, that bones had been discovered on Saturday in a rural area 18 miles from her home.
-Sheriff Gene Fischer said Cheryl’s bones were discovered by a man hunting for mushrooms.
+A few days after Cheryl’s birthday, Greene County Sheriff Gene Fischer announced on April 27, 2020, that bones had been discovered by a mushroom hunter in a rural area 18 miles from Cheryl's home.
 A skull and some clothing were collected from the scene.

-According to the sheriff’s office, during the 18 months Cheryl was missing, law enforcement and search volunteers never looked for her there because she was not known to frequent that area.

 David Rader, the director of Ohio’s chapter of Texas Equusearch, a nonprofit dedicated to finding the missing, organized 14 searches for Cheryl.
 The last one took place just two weeks before she was found.